simon-glitch/simon-glitch.github.io/diary/2026/August_5.md

 And my point stands that I have a lot of love.
 I was thinking and honestly I'm entirely made of a mix of love, passion, and potential.
 In fact I have all of the world's leftover love in my heart.

+^ That was all written at like 12:30 AM.
+So it was technically August 5th, but it was also kind of August 4th.
+Technicalities!

+Alright, it's 2:18 PM now, and I've decided I'm going to rewrite my markdown parser again.
+I've written a parser with no AST before, so the progression has been no AST -> basic AST -> regular language for AST nodes.
+I think the next step is somehow integrating the different classes together.
+Or just making sure things are more organized and debuggable.
+But how do you do that?
+Like how do you know what needs debugged?
+I'm pretty sure you just don't know.
+That's why the real solution is to just make the core system better.

+So in my code, I encountered 4 different kinds of trees.
+First we have the tree being parsed and the tree being built.
+So I made code to parse a character tree and build a token tree.
+And the next step would have been parsing the token to tree and building a markdown tree.
+Then there is the tree that describes the content that `eat` tries to match. i.e. this tree is a regular language definition.
+And the final kind of tree is the tree used to handle parsing for the 3rd kind of tree.
+You see, parsing requires making call stacks and allowing for duplicate instances of the things that the first tree defines.

+Now, fundamentally, this setup makes sense.
+One tree for input, one for output, one for definition, and one for parsing.
+This actually matches perfectly with my structure of everything.
+So I guess we want to keep this model.
+The problem is the current code is too scattered.
+And it does everything all at once, rather than taking things step by step.
+If I could define a parsing step, then I could make the code step through things for debugging.
+Also, being able to simply see all past states from parsing would help.
+But that sounds hard to implement.
+And that means I would spent time debugging features for my future debugging.
+Nonetheless I am seriously considering it.

+So let's define a parsing step.
+Logically it should look at the name of a node on the tree.
+It should already know which name it needs to look at.
+Then it needs to know whether to go down, to the next, or up.
+And it basically needs to know what same information for the input tree, output tree, language definition tree, and parsing tree.

+???
+How in the world do we do that though?
+I'm seeing why this task is so challenging and why my code is hard to debug.
+It is hard to define how the states of 4 distinct systems should relate to each other.
+Especially when part of that relation is supposed to vary based on the language definition.

+I'm going to have to just think about this for a while.